-How about: Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights
+How about: Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach

 Praia do Barril Beach, Tavira

-Praia do Barril beach
+Highlights of Praia do Barril Beach

-Why visit Barril beach?
+So why visit Barril beach?

 How to get to Barril Beach?

 It is 5km from central Tavira to the Barril mini train and the edge of the beach.
-There is an infrequent bus service between Tavira to Pedras D’el but there are no departures at the weekend.
+There is an infrequent bus service between Tavira to Pedras D’el Rei but there are no departures at the weekend.
 A single ticket costs €2.20 and Tavira bus station displays the latest timetable.
 A taxi ride would cost €5.00-6.00.

-One of the best ways to reach Barril Beach is to hire a bike a cycle there as the route follows part of the Ecovia do Litoral cycle path, a purpose built cycling route that one day will stretch the length of the Algarve.
+One of the best ways to reach Barril Beach is to hire a bike and cycle there as the route follows part of the Ecovia do Litoral cycle path, a purpose built cycling route that one day will stretch the length of the Algarve.
 The route follows the M515 south west out of Tavira and passes through the pretty fishing village Santa Luzia.
 To walk to Barril beach from Tavira takes 1.5 hours and a pleasant extended hike is to return along the beach and catch the ferry into Tavira.